How often will I need to service my machines?

-Each state has different regulations and licensing for vending businesses, so you will need to contact your local licensing department.
-It is also highly recommended to purchase insurance for your machines in case of vandalism or natural disasters.
+While our program includes a fire, theft and vandalism plan we highly recommended you purchase an umbrella insurance policy for your business.
 More times than not, the best options you can find is to go through local insurance agents.

 While the decision is ultimately yours, the majority of vending operators establish their business as an LLC.
 You can use your personal lawyer or accountant to get this setup, or (if you’re more savvy) go through a service such as LegalZoom.